 A large number of initiatives facilitating overseas placements for NHS staff and trainees already exist across the NHS.
 Global learning opportunities benefit individual clinicians, overseas healthcare systems and the NHS.
 They are highly attractive to many NHS employees and aid recruitment and retention.
 HEE is working with partners to support and expand existing schemes, ensuring the right conditions are in place to provide a quality learning experience which is mutually beneficial.

 HEE’s Primary Care Workforce Commission, chaired by Professor Martin Roland has developed a Community Education Provider Network (CEPN) to deliver multidisciplinary team training and support local recruitment, retention and return to practice programmes.
 All GP practices have access to a local CEPN and deliver the ‘Recognise, Rethink, Reform’ plan for general practice nurses which calls for improved training capacity; more pre-registration training placements in the community; retention schemes and a return to work programme.

-Naomi Clews is a procurement consultant and bid writer for NHS recruitment framework agreements read more about Naomi's bid writing services here.
+Naomi Clews Consultancy are procurement, bid and tender writers for NHS recruitment framework agreements read more about our bid writing services here.